Arnaiz23/bloc-notes/README.md

 - When you change the folder of a note, the count of the folder length in the header not change (Context or hook or both)
 - If you create a lot of folders, collapse the design (put a scroll)
-- If you updated the note, the folder length increase 1 although the folder doesn't changed